Get guaranteed income to help maintain your lifestyle

 - Choose payment and beneficiary options for your annuity.

 - Research annuity providers that can meet your needs.
-You can shop for an annuity using Vanguard Annuity Access™, powered by the Income Solutions® platform, at vanguard.com/income
+You can shop for an annuity using Vanguard Annuity Access, powered by the Income Solutions platform, at vanguard.com/income

 *Product guarantees are subject to the claims-paying ability of the issuing insurance company.
 The underwriting risks, financial obligations, and support functions associated with the products are the responsibility of the issuing insurance company.
 The issuing insurance company is responsible for its own financial condition and contractual obligations.

-For more information about any fund or Vanguard variable annuity products, visit vanguard.com to obtain fund and variable annuity contract prospectuses.
+For more information about Vanguard variable annuity products, visit vanguard.com to obtain fund and variable annuity contract prospectuses or, if available, summary prospectuses.
 Investment objectives, risks, charges, expenses, and other important information about the product are contained in the prospectus; read and consider it carefully before investing.
 You can also write Vanguard at P.O.
 Box 2900, Valley Forge, PA 19482-2900.

 Variable annuities are long-term vehicles designed for retirement purposes and contain underlying investment portfolios that are subject to market fluctuation investment risk, and possible loss of principal.
 Before making a decision to switch to another annuity – including the Vanguard Variable Annuity – you should consider all costs such as annual maintenance fees, surrender charges, death benefits, and the financial strength of the insurance carrier.